 - Photo by Dave Budeau -

-Resident trumpeter swans number about 15-20 non-breeders, all part of restoration efforts, can be found scattered across the wildlife area.
-One pair successfully nested this year and are rearing one cygnet at this time.
-All of these birds will be neck-banded with green collars and white alphanumeric symbols.
+A few resident and non-breeding trumpeter swans remain widely scattered across the wildlife area.
+A brood has recently hatched and the 4 cygnets are closely attended by the adults.
+Most of these birds a part of restoration efforts and will be neck-banded with green collars and white alphanumeric symbols.
 Viewers are encouraged to “read” the collars and report them to wildlife area personnel.
-Collars will have the Greek letter Theta (Ѳ) and two side-ways laying numerals that are read from the body toward the head.
+Collars will have the Greek letter Theta (Ѳ) or the symbol “@” and two numerals that are read from the body toward the head.